lf-edge/eve/pkg/pillar/docs/vaultmgr.md

 ## Troubleshooting

 One can use `/opt/zededa/bin/fscrypt` command to print the status of vaults on the pillar shell prompt.
-To see logs from vaultmgr, one can find recent ones with source being vaultmgr it under `/persist/rsyslog/syslog.txt` or on the controller.
+To see logs from vaultmgr, one can find recent ones with source being vaultmgr it under `/persist/newlog/devUpload` using zcat if it has not been uploaded to controller or on the controller.

 ## Future Work